covalenthq/covalent-docs/content/en/docs/changelog/2022/january.md

 [BeamSwap](https://beamswap.io/) is a decentralized exchange (DEX) with an automated market maker (AMM), providing liquidity and peer-to-peer transactions, built on the Moonbeam network.

-- The Class B AAave endpoint has been updated to display supply positions with Borrows.
-This is achieved via the AaveV2Service.
+- The Class B Aave endpoint has been updated to display supply positions with `Borrows`.
+This is achieved via the `AaveV2Service`.
 Example query: `https://api.covalenthq.com/v1/1/address/0xd9976b0627ca845ed639bbb3850da958c20485f9/stacks/aave_v2/balances/` `<data-accessibility>`

 - NFT market cap improvements, filled in missing contract names, added more market support and chain support. `<data-accessibility>`